 Brain function may deteriorate because the liver cannot remove toxic substances as it normally does and these substances build up in the blood.
 This disorder is called hepatic encephalopathy Hepatic Encephalopathy Hepatic encephalopathy is deterioration of brain function that occurs in people with severe liver disease because toxic substances normally removed by the liver build up in the blood and reach... read more .

 The kidneys malfunction in up to half of people with liver failure.
-Liver failure that leads to kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more is called hepatorenal syndrome.
+Liver failure that leads to kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more is called hepatorenal syndrome.

 The immune system malfunctions, increasing the risk of infections